Summary

 The statute of limitations is a critical deadline that can make or break your personal injury claim.
 Missing it means losing your right to compensation—even if you have a strong case.
 If you were injured in a motorcycle accident, truck accident, or pedestrian accident, time is running out—don’t wait to take action.

-The statute of limitations can vary based on your case.
-Call Farahi Law Firm today to ensure your rights are protected.
-If your auto insurance policy provider delays your claim, our legal team will fight against these bad-faith practices to ensure your fair settlement.
+The statute of limitations can vary from case to case.
+Call Farahi Law Firm today for a free case review to ensure your rights are protected.
+If your auto insurance provider delays your claim, our accident lawyer in San Pedro will fight against these bad-faith practices to secure your fair settlement.